 Many improvements have been made to the swimming facility over the years, giving it the most modern filters, pumps, capstones, furniture, and safety features.
 Initially, the Association ran the pool, furnishing its own pool operator and hiring the lifeguards.
 Irene Shuman held a pool operators license during many of these years.
 Today, we hire a pool management company for maintenance and lifeguards.

-Fairfax County holds an easement to about 80 percent of our park to protect Long Branch Creek.
-Water and sewer lines cross the property, running beneath the creek.
+Fairfax County has a variance as a requirement for protection in the RPA zone beside Long Branch Creek.
 The Association has a cooperative relationship with the county that has benefited the area.
 Around 2002, we let the county use our driveway to repair and upgrade Long Branch Creek (mostly erosion control measures).
 To reciprocate, they replaced our footbridge and ford, and re-paved our driveway.
 Our pool and park remain private, but we are currently seeking 501c3 non-profit status from the Internal Revenue Service.

 Streets (No. of Homes)

 |Chicamuxen Court (8)||1965-66||Ardley Court (70)||1966|